Donald G. Iselin: Personal life and death

-Admiral Iselin married his high school sweetheart, Jacqueline Mary Myers, in 1945 and had 4 childeren.
+Admiral Iselin married his high school sweetheart, Jacqueline Mary Myers, in 1945 and had 4 children.
 They were married 63 years before her death in 2008.
 After retiring from the Navy in 1981, he joined the Raymond Kaiser Engineering as a group vice-president for 5 years.
 After retiring a second time, he worked as an independent contractor and construction consultant.
 He died on March 9, 2012, in Santa Barbara, CA.